pbrown74/etpa/README.txt

 I did not attempt the AXON implementation.

 I used Java 17 to build the app, in Intellij.
-I commited all the project files except target binaries (caveat - the jar is included).
-The main SpringBOOT entry point is called ElectricApplication.
+I commited all the project files except target binaries.
+The main class in the project is the SpringBOOT entry point called ElectricApplication.
 Usually i run everything inside Docker unless im debugging.

 I implemented the CRUD methods mentioned in the spec and some standard ones.